Complete Characterization of Entanglement Embezzlement: Introduction

 The results on state conversions mentioned so far require that an initial state is exactly converted into a target state.
 However, every physical setup is affected by noise and finitely many measurements will only lead to finite accuracy.
 It is therefore practically impossible to distinguish the desired target state from a close approximation.
 This is the physical motivation to investigate whether a state can be \textit{approximately} converted to the target using free operations~\cite{VJN00}.
 There are several equivalent distances that formalize a notion of closeness between quantum states \cite{Uhl76, Joz94, FVdG99, TCR10, GT20}, which can be used to define conversion distances~\cite{WW19, SCG20, SG22, Gou22}.
 These conversion distances measure the error in approximate conversions, i.e., given two states, they are the smallest distance between the second state and the result of any free operation on the first one.
 In this article, we introduce a new conversion distance under $\locc$ defined on pure states.
 Using our result on exact conversions, we prove that it is topologically equivalent to the other conversion distances and derive a closed formula for it.

-This in turn will allow us to completely characterize entanglement embezzlement~\mbox{\cite{vDH03, LW14}}: Whilst it is impossible to create entanglement with LOCC~\mbox{\cite{VPRK97, PV07, CLP17, CG19}}, it is possible to embezzle it in the sense that one converts a given entangled state approximately to itself \textit{and} a copy of another entangled target state.
+This in turn will allow us to completely characterize entanglement embezzlement~\cite{vDH03, LW14}: Whilst it is impossible to create entanglement with LOCC~\cite{VPRK97, PV07, CLP17, CG19}, it is possible to embezzle it in the sense that one converts a given entangled state approximately to itself \textit{and} a copy of another entangled target state.
 A family of pure states such that one can do this for any target state with arbitrary accuracy using $\locc$ and one of its members is called a universal embezzling family.
 Embezzlement is thus a generalization of quantum catalysis, a phenomenon discovered in the early years of the resource theory of entanglement~\cite{JP99O}: Whilst in catalysis, the catalyst must be preserved exactly, embezzlement allows to change it by an arbitrarily small amount.
 Very recently, we have witnessed a renewed interest in the catalysis of various quantum resources~\cite{LRS23, GKS23, SN23, LN23, LWW23, DGKS23, SN22, LPB23, KL22, DKMS22, LS21, KDS21, Kar21, Wil21, LJ21, LS21a, SS21}, with applications far beyond state conversion.
 In Ref.~\cite{LS21}, it was for example shown that a catalytic quantum teleportation protocol outperforms the standard teleportation protocol~\cite{BBCJPW93, Pop94, HHH99} in terms of teleportation fidelity.
 For further details and examples, see the recent review articles Refs.~\cite{LW23, DKMS22a}.

+Universal embezzling families are valuable resources in various applications.
+They are, for example, necessary resources for the efficient simulation of noisy quantum channels with noiseless channels~\cite{BDHSW14, BCR11}, a result known in quantum information theory as `Quantum Reverse Shannon Theorem'.
+They are also an important component in the elementary proofs of Grothendiek theorems~\cite{RV14, Gro53}, which are of fundamental importance in the theories of Banach spaces and $C^*$- algebras (see, e.g., Ref~\cite{Pis12}).
+Furthermore, embezzling families are necessary to win various quantum guessing games with certainty~\cite{LTW13, DSV15, RV15, JLV20}.
+Lastly, due to the close relation to catalysis, we expect that they will prove useful in applications such as teleportation, where catalysis provides advantages.

 The first universal embezzling family was introduced in Ref.~\cite{vDH03} and we call it van Dam and Hayden embezzling family.
 More recently, additional families have been proposed in Ref.~\cite{LW14}.
-Here, we provide a complete characterization of universal embezzling families and discuss in what sense the van Dam and Hayden family is unique.
+In these works, embezzlement is considered using only local operations.
+Here, we extend the framework and additionally allow for classical communication, provide a complete characterization of universal embezzling families under LOCC, and discuss in what sense the van Dam and Hayden family is unique.